-An equated monthly installment (EMI) is a fixed payment amount made by a borrower to a lender (bank) each month.
-EMI payment is an integral part of a loan.
-It is a cumbersome task to determine the EMI amount.
-By using the EMI calculator, determining the EMI amount against a loan amount in a defined time period.
+An equated monthly instalment (EMI) is a fixed payment amount made by a borrower to a lender (bank) each month, until the loan is repaid.
+Use the below EMI calculator, to determine the EMI amount against a loan amount in a defined time period.

 What is an Equated Monthly Instalment (EMI)?

 Equated Monthly Instalment (EMI) is the amount payable to the lender (bank or other financial institution) every month, until the complete loan amount is settled or paid back.
 When a person opts too repay loan in the form of EMI, the principal amount and the interest incurred is summed up and then divided by the total number of months (tenure) within which the loan has to be repaid.
 In the initial months, the interest paid is higher, but it gradually decreases with time.
 Despite the same monthly EMI , the proportion of principal amount and the interest component keeps varying, as the person pays more of principal and less of interest.

 The three most important parameters of calculating a loan EMI are the principal amount, interest on the loan, and the tenure.
 Each loan EMI varies according to these three parameters.
 Hence before choosing a particular loan, it is important to have an understanding of these three parameters.

 You can calculate your loan EMI of a loan using a mathematical formula, or excel, or online EMI calculator.
 Of all the ways, the EMI calculator is the easy and fastest way to calculate your loan EMI.

 One can calculate EMI using the following formula: